Vertical Tutoring: a Positive Solution for a Post-Pandemic Global Community - My Story

 “The aim of holistic education must be to prepare students for a fulfilling and productive life in which their skills and attributes are constantly challenged, developed and applied as part of their lifelong learning.
 It is an educational journey of personal discovery starting within formal education then continuing through life.”
 (John Hare)

-In the years preceding 2017 St Paul’s had trialled different programs, some more successful than others.
+In the years preceding 2017 St Paul’s had trialed different programs, some more successful than others.

 I had been reminded time and time again that quality teachers get to know their students before teaching their subject.
 Where this was being done professionally and effectively there was noticeable progress confirmed by student evaluations of their experiences.